 I made this guide to help you find the best lacrosse helmet for yourself or your child so you can stay protected.

-Before we dive into all of the options, I recommend the Cascade S Helmet and the Cascade S Youth Helmet.
+Before we dive into all of the options, I recommend the Cascade XRS Helmet and the Cascade S Youth Helmet.
 Cascade has long been a leader in the lacrosse helmet industry and the XRS and S Youth are their newest models for adults and youth players, respectively.

 Best Adult Lacrosse Helmets (12 Years & Older)

 Adult lacrosse helmets are typically good for players who are 12 or older.
 More specifically, if your head is over 21.5 inches in circumference at the forehead, you likely need an adult helmet.
 If you are looking for a youth helmet, click here.
 Also, if you are a goalie, check out our top picks for the best goalie helmets and throat protectors here.

 Here are reviews of my top picks for the best adult lacrosse helmets.

 Best adult lacrosse helmets:

 1) Cascade XRS Lacrosse Helmet

 Cascade released its newest helmet just in time for the 2021 NCAA Tournament Championship Weekend.
 The XRS is Cascade's most protective and comfortable helmet to date.